sugradjani/mapalati/quick-way/WISHLIST.md

   - automated sheet sync
   - street names in the shared sheet
+  - automated remarker
-  - volunteer grading by the support receiver.
+  - volunteer grading by the support receiver
+  - tool that will scan the facebook group feed and extract the information to create map tags
   - **TODO: provide more here !!!**

 ## 1. automated sheet sync